 We created the gingerbread houses from Kari Bolt’s Clip Art, found here.
 I then placed all the materials on the copy machine, copying onto brown paper and white paper.
 Students then cut, colored, and assembled.
 We then attached a description of our Gingerbread houses (though some got really creative and created actually stories about their houses).

 For the parent holiday craft… Snowmen Socks!
 Be sure to check that post out.
 If you are looking for other craft ideas, check out my “It’s Beginning to Look a Lot Like Christmas” post where we made hanging reindeer and beautiful spoon snowmen.
+For academic ideas, feel free to head over to my 12 days of Holiday Science post and read all about how I engaged my students with Christmas Science!

 Until then… May your days be merry!